bluesky-social/pds/README.md

 ### Open ports on your Linux firewall

-If your server is running a Linux firewall managed with `ufw`, you will also need to open these same ports on the server itself.
+If your server is running a Linux firewall managed with `ufw`, you will need to open these ports:

 ```bash
 $ sudo ufw allow 80/tcp